 Side Strain Treatment

 It is important to cease bowling and throwing immediately after injury and ice the painful area.
-For best results and a reduced recovery time, seek professional treatment for a side strain.
+For best results and reduced recovery time, seek professional treatment for a side strain.
 Most side strain injuries require 4 to 6 weeks of rehabilitation prior to a return to sport.

 Side Strain Treatment Options